THE TREATMENT OF THE GREEK PRISONERS IN TURKEY

 REPORT OF THE INTERNATIONAL COMMISSION OF INQUIRY APPOINTED AT THE REQUEST OF THE GREEK RED CROSS.

 The Anglo-Hellenic League, London 1923.

-Following the destruction of Smyrna in September 1922, Kemalist authorities refused males of military age to leave Turkey.
+Following the destruction of Smyrna in September 1922, Kemalist authorities refused males of military age passage out of Turkey.
 These men were deported to the Turkish interior where they were enlisted in work battalions and subjected to slavery.
 It's believed over 100,000 males were deported.
 The majority of them perished.

-In 1923 an International Commission of Inquiry investigated the treatment of Greek prisoners (Hellenic military personnel and native Ottoman Greek subjects) who returned to Greece from Turkey, most of them in a state of complete exhaustion.
-Doctors who treated them in Greece referred to them as 'living ghosts' or 'walking skeletons'.
+In 1923 an International Commission of Inquiry investigated the treatment of the Greek prisoners who returned to Greece from Turkey, most of them in a state of complete exhaustion.
+Doctors who treated them referred to them as 'living ghosts' or 'walking skeletons'.
 The Commission concluded that their treatment was 'a flagrant violation of the laws of war', and some acts were in contravention of the Geneva Convention.

 The following is the testimony of Emmanuel Ziraki and Nicolas Zacharenaki who managed to make it out alive.